jdede/inet-showcases/docs/visualizer/networknode/index.md

 ## Customizing Appearance of Network Nodes

 This example shows how the nodes' look can be customized.
-For this example, a simulation is created.
-It can be run by selecting the `VisualizingNodes` configuration from the ini file.
+A simulation is created for this example, it can be run by selecting the `VisualizingNodes` configuration from the ini file.

 The network contains two `AdhocHosts`, `pedestrian` and